90thetecafe/GeneAtlas/README.md

 **Strategic Value for Governments**

+- Informed family planning through genetic compatibility analysis before marriage
 - **Healthcare Transformation**: Shift from reactive to predictive and preventive medicine
+- Personalized health insights and preventive care
+- Discovery of biological relatives and ancestry
 - **Cost Savings**: Potentially save billions in healthcare expenditures through early intervention
 - **National Security**: Advanced forensic capabilities and identity verification
+- Significant reduction in hereditary diseases
+- Stronger public health outcomes
+- Leadership in genomic science and biotechnology
+- Data-driven advancement of human capabilities
 - **Scientific Leadership**: Position the country as a leader in genomics and AI
+- Train powerful AI models to better understand the relationship between genes and complex traits (intelligence, talents, personality, etc.)
+- Accelerate discovery of gene functions and biological mechanisms
+- Enable large-scale research on human potential and genetic optimization
 - **Economic Growth**: Create new industries in biotechnology, AI, and personalized medicine
+- Drastically reduce genetic disorders through informed reproductive choices
+- Unlock deeper scientific understanding of human genetics, including the genetic basis of intelligence and talent
+- Enable a new era of personalized and preventive medicine
+- Position the country as a global leader in genomic intelligence

 ---